JodyMurray/hangman/README.md

 ## UX

 ## User Demographic
- This application has been designed for users of all ages just for some fun, to test their knowledge and see if they are any good at the class game, Hangman!
+ This application has been designed for users of all ages just for some fun, to test their knowledge and see if they are any good at the classic game, Hangman!

  ## User Goals
  * To have some fun and play Hangman!